marcshepard/PyCribbage/README.txt

 Known bugs/minor features:
 * Add "home screen" GUI before game to pick opponent
-* Add ability to continue playing after a game ends
 * Add GUI for "cut for deal" (internally it is being done - just not exposed in UX)
 * This list of bugs belongs in github and not in the README